SomajitDey/ipfs-chat/README.md

 `-e` enables basic MIME-type check for the shared files.
 Suppose a malicious peer sends you an executable file but scrupulously gives it a .txt extension. `ipfs-chat` would add a .com or .exe extension to the file then.
 This feature is only available as long as there is a map of MIME-types to extensions at `/etc/mime.types` (e.g. in Debian & Ubuntu).
 If your distribution doesn't have this map, install it at that path manually after downloading from [here](https://raw.githubusercontent.com/SomajitDey/ipfs-chat/main/mime.types).

 `-u` does a manual update of `ipfs-chat`.
-This option is not very necessary as `ipfs-chat` auto-updates whenever there is internet connection and it is not running in LAN-only mode.
+This option is not very necessary as `ipfs-chat` auto-updates whenever there is internet connection and it is not running in LAN-only mode. `ipfs-chat -u` may be passed the version-tag (e.g. `v0.2.4`) or git-branch (e.g. `dev` or `issue-15`) to update or roll-back to.
+With no arguments, the update is to branch `main`, i.e. the latest release.

 #### Defaults: